OfficeDev/office-scripts-docs/docs/resources/samples/excel-samples.md

 The following samples are simple scripts for you to try on your own workbooks.
 To use them in Excel:

-1. Open a workbook in Excel on the web.
+1. Open a workbook in Excel.
 1. Open the **Automate** tab.
 1. Select **New Script**.
 1. Replace the entire script with the sample of your choice.